Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Returning a value

-The functions above take some action or change the state of the program (typically draw something ! in p5.js), but they don't return any value.
+The functions above take some action or change the state of the program (typically draw something, in p5.js), but they don't return any value.
 If you want your function to return a value, use 'return'.
-This is typically at the end of the function, but can be anywhere in the function.
+This is often at the end of the function, but can be anywhere else in the function.

 ```javascript
 function addNumbers(a, b) {